Gooey321/Terminal-Raytracer/README.md

 # Terminal Raytracer

-A high-performance, GPU-accelerated raytracer that renders 3D scenes directly in your terminal using ASCII characters or full-color Unicode blocks.
-Built with Rust and wgpu for real-time interactive rendering.
+A raytracer that renders 3D scenes directly in the terminal using ASCII characters or full-color Unicode blocks "█".
+Built with Rust and wgpu.

+Made for HackClubs Summer Of Hacking

 ## Features